scottlaplant/daterangeselector/README.md

 ## Acknowledgments

-dangrossman - this is his daterangepicker.com code - I tweaked the css.
+* @dangrossman - this is his daterangepicker.com code - I tweaked the css.
 * Paypal.com - this is a copy of their daterange picker - I liked the look so I tried to replicate it
+* Billie Thompson - *Creator of the README template I'm using (thanks Billie)* - [PurpleBooth](https://github.com/PurpleBooth)